 First of all, transportation.
 You don’t want to spend most of your budget on getting from one place to another, especially if you’re going to visit many different cities or even countries.
 Therefore, here are some Europe tips and trick on how to travel on mainland Europe in the cheapest way possible.

-To take care of unexpected expenses that arise while travelling, having travel insurance has been proven to help travellers with financial support and comfort to continue their travel journey without worries.
+While you might have access to cheap spring destinations in Europe still best to take care of unexpected expenses that arise while travelling, having travel insurance has been proven to help travellers with financial support and comfort to continue their travel journey without worries.
 Travel insurance policy is mandatory only for travellers who need to apply for a Schengen visa.
 This group of travellers is always required to have the needed coverage for the entire period of their stay in Europe, regardless if they go there for business, tourism, studying, holidays, or for other reasons.
 Foreign travellers visiting Europe who enjoy visa-free travel to the Schengen zone can get their preferred travel insurance policy if they want to and while it is highly recommended – they are not required to.

 Travel insurance and natural disasters – it is crucial to examine your insurance policies and choose the right one for your particular destination.